Orange County Splash Parks and Water Play (including Free Fountains, Splash Pads, Waterslides, and Hotels with Water Features)

 More FREE splash pads not featured on this blog:

-- Lemon Park Spray Pool at Maple Neighborhood Center in Fullerton used to be a sparse playground with old equipment, although the water play area hasn’t changed much the surrounding playground has new equipment.
-It’s near the Fullerton AMC and Costco.
+- Lemon Park Spray Pool at Maple Neighborhood Center in Fullerton used to be a sparse playground with old equipment, although the water play area hasn't changed much the surrounding playground has newer equipment.
+It's near the Fullerton AMC and Costco.
 Open during summer.

 - Adlena Park